Kenyan Food: 25 Most Popular Kenyan Dishes to Try Out

-Kenya is a country with 42 tribes and almost every community has its own unique dish.
-The culinary scene varies throughout the country.
-The fact is you will never taste all of them but make sure you try the following dishes before leaving Kenya so you can judge Kenya’s cuisine.
+The country boasts 42 distinctive tribes, and as almost every community has its unique dishes, the culinary scene varies throughout the country, and the fact is you will never taste all of them.
+Ensure you try the following dishes before leaving Kenya – they’ll make you want to return!

 1. Ugali (Cornmeal)